roba-6734/WordMaster/docs/jouney.md

 Today I have started the implementation of the endpoints Deliverables
 - Auth endpoints(register,login, logout, user info) implementation
+- Tested the routes using postman
+- Created Pydantic user models for robust validation
+- Created a config file for the whole project configurations
 - Refactored main.py to increase the robustness

+That is the end of day 3.
+Today I have accomplished a great thing and Tomorrow will be even greater.